SelvaRey Rum: Popularity

 SelvaRey Owner's Reserve sold out in less than two hours upon its initial release on ReserveBar.

 SelvaRey Owner's Reserve made an appearance in the music video for Silk Sonic's Leave the Door Open.

 R&B duo Bruno Mars and Anderson .Paak (aka Silk Sonic)–along with Grammy Award-winning singer-songwriter James Fauntleroy–launched the new SelvaRey Coconut Rum campaign in summer 2021 by releasing the jingle Tropical Luxury Wherever You Are on YouTube.
 Directed by Mars, the jingle's video has amassed four million views.
+The Hooligans, .Paak, D'Mile, Fauntleroy, and Moniz became co-owners.

 Jay Chou, considered the 'King of Asian Pop,' was officially announced as a partner in SelvaRey in late 2020.

+In 2023, Mars promoted the brand with the SelvaRey Rum Bar, a pop-up bar at the Fairmont Orchid in Hawaii, in which he mixed the guests' drinks himself and performed alongside a live salsa band.
+He stated that the bar was inspired by his experiences performing in Oahu as a child, in which everyone in the audience usually had "a beautiful cocktail in their hand."